sbatson5/imposter-syndrome-blog/content/posts/2019-06-05---The-Art-of-the-Code-Review.md

 These aren't hard rules, just something to keep in mind.

 And remember: _there is a human being receiving this feedback_.
-If that means nothing to you, then you probably shouldn't be on a team where you need to review each other's work (and don't worry, there is plenty of work out there for you).
+If that means nothing to you, then you probably shouldn't be on a team where you need to review each other's work (and don't worry, there is plenty of work out there for you that doesn't involve code reviews).

 ## TL;DR